M4ttMat1cal/M4ttMat1cal/README.md

-Hi there 👋, my name is Matas
+Hi there 👋, my name is Matas <br>
-I'm a 20 year future software developer
+I'm a 21 year future software developer <br>
-Currently, I'm a second year student at Vilnius Tech University
+Currently, I'm a third year student at Vilnius Tech University